 Are any of you pregnant right now, or hoping to be soon?
 Inspired by my friend Abbey’s pregnancy guide, I figured I’d share a few things that I found helpful during my own pregnancy, and please share your tips, as well!
 Here goes…

 Usually I love reading and research, but I was surprised to find that pregnancy guide books made me anxious.
-Most of the books I flipped through seemed biased toward natural childbirth (and I knew I’d probably want an epidural) or unnecessarily scary (“What can go wrong during your fifth month?
+Most of the books I flipped through seemed to lean toward natural childbirth (and I knew I’d probably want an epidural) or felt unnecessarily scary (“What can go wrong during your fifth month?
 Let’s discuss!”).
 So, I just stopped reading them, which felt super bold at the time!
 Instead, I followed my doctor’s instructions (no wine, no hot tubs, etc.) and then followed my natural instincts.
 It was great to listen to my body for cues about eating and sleeping, use common sense, and try to trust that everything would be fine.
 If I had specific questions, I’d ask my friends, my mom or my doctor.
 (Did you find a pregnancy book you liked, though?
 If so, I’d love to hear…)

 (Also, as I’ve mentioned before, Great With Child, the memoir about pregnancy, motherhood and marriage, was also wonderfully reassuring.)